dgmjs/dgmjs/apps/docs/src/content/docs/guides/smart-shapes.md

 - render
 - outline

+For detailed information about the script language, please refer to [Script Language](/guides/script-language/).

 ### render

 The script bound to `render` should code how to draw the shape.
 The below code is to draw a triagle inside a box.